Animal Response Team & Volunteer Organizations Active in Disasters

 Dallas County Planning

-Dallas County Office of Homeland Security and Emergency Management, in recognizing the need for the inclusion of animals in our Emergency Management Planning, has convened the Dallas County Animal Response Team (CART).
+The Dallas County Office of Homeland Security and Emergency Management recognizes the importance of including animals in our Emergency Management Planning.
+As a result, we have established the Dallas County Animal Response Team (CART) to focus on training, recruiting, and retaining volunteers through the Volunteer Organizations Active in Disaster.

 How to Be Involved